-Novel studies are my largest product line simply because I like to focus on what I love.
+I create novel studies more than any other product line simply because I like to focus on what I love.
 I want to work with my passion!
 I often get questions from readers asking how I would set up novel studies in my classroom.
 I decided to write a small series explaining my methods.
-For the most part, all of my novel studies include comprehension questions, vocabulary/grammar skill work, extension activities, and assessments.
+For the most part, my novel studies include comprehension questions, vocabulary/grammar skill work, extension activities, and assessments.

 Novel Studies Part 5: Assessment

 The key, in my opinion, is not to overdo the testing.
-You just need to be able to assess if the students are understanding what they are reading and that can easily be done in so many different ways that aren’t paper and pencil testing.
+You need to be able to assess the students’ understanding of what they are reading, which can be done in many different ways that aren’t paper and pencil testing.
 Don’t kill the love the student is developing for the book you are reading!

-I hope this series has been helpful to you in the planning to use novels in your classroom.
-I promise you will not be sorry and you may just be the spark that takes your student on a lifetime love of reading!
+I hope this series has been helpful to you in planning to use novels in your classroom.
+I promise you will not be sorry, you may just be the spark that takes your student on a lifetime love of reading!

-You can find Where the Red Fern Grows Novel Study, Wonder Novel Study, Hatchet Novel Study, Tuck Everlasting Novel Study, and A Wrinkle in Time Novel Study that are mentioned above in my store.
-I also offer over 90 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.
+You can find Where the Red Fern Grows Novel Study, Wonder Novel Study, Hatchet Novel Study, Tuck Everlasting Novel Study, Projekt 1065 Novel Study, and A Wrinkle in Time Novel Study that are mentioned above here in my store or at my TpT store.
+I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.